DELL WYSE 5070

 San Bernarndino Wide_options.82.jpg

 We explored several iterations of the wide body thin client computer.
 The left features a center justified power button and logo.
-The middle features a grove, and the right features a stepped in surface.
-The left option was pursued, because of the cleaner appearance.

 San Bernarndino Wide family_04202017.19.jpg

-The wide thin client computer features side mounted feet and a rotatable badge.
-It can be utilized vertically or horizontally.
+We pursued the direction of keeping the front bezel clean between both models.
+The wide thin client computer features side mounted feet and a rotatable badge,

-mounting solution
+mounting solutionS

 The Wyse team wanted to mount the slim client computer onto the back of a monitor while still retaining ventilation.